-This is an introductory course that gives students an understanding of the fundamentals of the duties of machinists.
+Machine Shop and Basic Tools is an introductory course that provides students with an understanding of the fundamentals of the duties of machinists.
 Students learn the use of basic hand tools, measuring tools and machine cutting tools.
-Many courses in basic machine shop cover the use of the five most commonly used machine tools, precision grinders, milling machines, lathes, shapers and drilling machines.
+Many courses in basic machine shop cover the use of the five most commonly used machine tools: precision grinders, milling machines, lathes, shapers and drilling machines.

-In this class, students learn about the molecular make-up of common materials used in machining.
+In the Materials for Machine Shop class, students learn about the molecular make-up of common materials used in machining.
 Specific materials studied may include polymers, ceramics and a wide variety of metals.
 Students will learn the effects that each machining technique has on particular material types.
 Specific topics covered may include smelting, refining metals, hardening techniques and material properties.